 Quincy is another town in Illinois that had a rich past.
 It was traditionally known for being a transportation hub and center.

 It’s not as small as other towns mentioned above, but still, it has got a pretty historic vibe.
 An epic part of the town that’s recommended to check out is the South Side German Historic District.

-The architecture designs here vary from structures with German influence to Frank Lloyd Wright’s Prairie-style designs.
+The architectural designs here vary from structures with German influence to Frank Lloyd Wright’s Prairie-style designs.